GW Invariants Relative Normal Crossings Divisors

 Denote by $P_n\subset C_n$ the collection of marked points of $f_n$, which include all the points in $f_n^{-1}(V)$, with their contact information recorded by $s$.
-As $n\ra \infty$, they converge to the marked points $P_0$ of $C_0$, but the original limit $f_0$ has only a partially defined contact information to $V$, which we describe next.
-Each component $\Si$ of $C_0$ has a depth $k(\Si)$, defined as the maximum $k$ such that $f_0(\Si)\subset V^k$.
-The restriction of $f_0$ to $\Si$ has a well defined contact multiplicity to the next stratum $V^{k+1}$; each such contact point has an associated contact information (\ref{f.exp}) along $V^{k+1}$, including its depth $k(x)>k$ (with respect to the stratification of $V$).
-For each $j>k$, will denote by $R_k^j\subset \wt C_0$ the collection of contact points of depth $j$ that belong to a component of depth $k$.
-Denote by $R$ the union of all these contact points, and by $R_k$ those that have depth $k$ while by $R^j$ those that belong to a depth $j$ component.
-Also denote by $f^k:C^k \ra V^k$ the restriction of $f_0$ to $C^k$, the part of $C_0$ consisting of depth $k$ components; in fact, $f^k\in \M_{s^k}(\wt V^k, \wt V^{k+1})$ and \bear f_0^{-1}( V^k\setminus V^{k+1}) = (C^k \setminus R^k) \sqcup R_k \eear This allows us to break-up the domain of $C_0$ and $C_n$ into pieces whose image lies in controlled regions where the rescaling happens (more precisely in a neighborhood of $V^k$, but away from a neighborhood of the higher depth stratum $V^{k+1}$).
-Recall that $U_\de$ denotes the $\de$-tubular neighborhood of $V$, and $U_\de^k$ denotes the corresponding neighborhood of $V^k$, see (\ref{def.u.k}).
+As $n\ra \infty$, they converge to the marked points $P_0$ of $C_0$, but the original limit $f_0$ may only have a partially defined contact information to $V$, as described by Lemma \ref{f.dec.depth.k} and the two paragraphs preceding it.
+In particular, the restriction $f^k_0$ of $f_0$ to $C_0^k$ lies in $V^{k}$ where it has a well defined order of contact to the higher depth stratum, and \bear f_0^{-1}(V^k\setminus V^{k+1})=(C_0^k \setminus R)\sqcup R^k \quad \text{and} \quad f_0^{-1}(V^k)= C_0^{\ge k} \cup R^{\ge k} \eear Here $C_0^k$ and $C_0^{\ge k}$ denote the union of depth $k$ (and respectively at least $k$) components of $C_0$ and $R^k$ the depth $k$ contact points of $C_0$.
+Note that a depth $k$ component may contain finitely many higher depth points, and these by definition are the contact points of that component.
+A priori some of these contact points may not be part of the special points $D\cup P_0$ of $C_0$ (and some special points may not be contact points).
+We next construct a decomposition of the domains $C_0$ and $C_n$ into pieces close to the depth $k$ stratum but which stay away from the higher depth stratum.

+For each point $x\in C_0$ denote by $B(x,\ep)$ the ball about $x$ of radius $\ep$ in the universal curve and by $B_n(x, \ep)$ its intersection with $C_n$.
+When $\ep>0$ is sufficiently small (depending on $x$) the intersection of $B(x,\ep)$ with $C_0$ is either a disk or a union of two disks depending whether $x$ is a smooth point of $C_0$ or a node (which lifts to two smooth points of the resolution, indexing the two local branches of $C_0$ meeting at $x$).
+For each lift $\wt x$ of $x$ to the resolution $\wt C_0$, denote by $\gamma_\ep(\wt x)$ the oriented boundary of its corresponding disk, and by $\gamma_{n, \ep}(\wt x)$ the corresponding loop in the boundary of $B_n(x, \ep)$ for $n$ sufficiently large (depending on $\ep$).